 Section 8 Housing Choice Voucher Program.
 Administer the federal Housing Choice Voucher (HCV) rental assistance program.
 Work with the Santa Rosa Housing Authority to actively emphasize and promote acceptance of vouchers to property owners in high-resource neighborhoods, such as neighborhoods in north and northeast Santa Rosa that qualify as racially concentrated areas of affluence (RCAAs) and are considered exclusive, as described in the Assessment of Fair Housing.
 Continue to maintain multilingual information about this program on the City's website and at public meetings and events.
-Develop an educational program for homeowners and property owners to increase awareness of the HCV program assistance that includes proactive measures to engage the public, such as a booth at citywide public events, holding an educational program for property owners in partnership with the Santa Rosa Housing Authority on an annual basis, and identifying community-based partners, such as local realtor groups and/or property owners with tenants supported by HCV assistance currently, to promote HCV assistance to homeowners and property owners.
+Develop an educational program for homeowners and property owners to increase awareness of the HCV program assistance that includes proactive measures to engage the public, such as a booth at citywide public events, holding an educational program for property owners in partnership with the Santa Rosa Housing Authority on an annual basis that includes education related to source of income (SOI) discrimination, and identifying community-based partners, such as local realtor groups and/or property owners with tenants supported by HCV assistance currently, to promote HCV assistance to homeowners and property owners.